jerik609/ReactiveSpringDemoClient/README.md

-counterpart (client) to the ReactiveSpringDemo server application
+Counterpart - a reactive client to the ReactiveSpringDemo application

+This application proxies the endpoint of the other app - it re-exposes it on a different endpoint/port.

 Arch: